marcouderzo/FW-AdversarialAttacks/README.md

-from Gao et al., Zeroth-Order Stochastic Conditional Gradient Sliding (ZO-SCGS) from Lobanov et al., and Stochastic Gradient Free Frank Wolfe (SGFFW) from Sahu et al. The theory behind these algorithms is presented, with an emphasis on proving that the performance are guaranteed.
+from Gao et al., Zeroth-Order Stochastic Conditional Gradient Sliding (ZO-SCGS) from Lobanov et al., and Stochastic Gradient Free Frank Wolfe (SGFFW) from Sahu et al. The theory behind these algorithms is presented, with an emphasis on proving that the performances claimed are guaranteed.
 Then, the aforementioned algorithms are tested on a black-box adversarial attack on the MNIST dataset.